-This course examines the many factors that arouse, maintain and direct human behavior such as hunger, sex, addiction, sleep, aggression, happiness, and creativity, Prerequisite: PSYC 111.
+This course examines the many factors that arouse, maintain and direct human behavior such as hunger, sex, addiction, sleep, aggression, happiness, and creativity.
+This course partially fulfills the thinking outcome.
+Prerequisite: PSYC 111, PSYC 121, PSYC 122, or HWBS 123.

-PSYC 310 PSYCHOLOGY OF CLOSE RELATIONSHIPS The psychology of close relationships is a burgeoning field that explores the many facets of relationship development and the factors that influence whether a relationship succeeds or fails.
+PSYC 310 PSYCHOLOGY OF CLOSE RELATIONSHIPS

+The psychology of close relationships is a burgeoning field that explores the many facets of relationship development and the factors that influence whether a relationship succeeds or fails.
 Empirical research on numerous aspects of close relationships, including such topics as attraction, friendship, love, marriage, conflict, divorce, and bereavement will be discussed.
 This course focuses on the application of content to past and current close relationships with a goal of enhancing current and future close relationships.
 Prerequisite: PSYC 111, PSYC 121 or PSYC 122.